jonidaniel/nextjs-dashboard/README.md

 # Next.js Dashboard

-- A full stack financial dashboard app where
+- A full stack financial dashboard app

-  - users have the ability to add, edit, and delete invoices
+  - Users have the ability to add, edit, and delete invoices

-  - It consists of
+  - Consists of

     - public home and login pages
     - dashboard pages (invoices, customers) that are accessed via login

-  - The dashboard utilizes [Vercel](https://vercel.com)'s integrated database service when fetching or storing data
+  - The dashboard utilizes [Vercel's marketplace integrations](https://vercel.com/marketplace/category/storage) while connecting to a PostgreSQL database
-  - [Neon](https://neon.tech) is the actual database service provider
+  - [Neon](https://neon.tech) is the actual database provider

-- The dashboard was developed following the [Next.js Foundations Course App Router Tutorial](https://nextjs.org/learn/dashboard-app)
+- The dashboard was developed following the [Next.js Foundations Course – App Router Tutorial](https://nextjs.org/learn/dashboard-app)

   - Tutorial Chapters: